Badakhshan: Later emirates and khanates

 In 1759 another enemy appeared led by Kabad Khan.
 The Kataghans attacked Fayzabad, and took and put to death Sultan Shah and Turrah Baz Khan.
 Mir Muhammad Shah, son of Sultan Shah, escaped and retired to Tang i Nau from whence later he attacked Faizabad, put to death his youngest brother Nasarullah Khan Chief of that place under the government of Kabul, and took the Kingdom.
 His father's old enemy Kabad Khan, whom the patronage of Timur Shah Durrani (successor of Ahmad Shah Durrani) had elevated to the Chiefship of Kunduz, sent a force against Muhammad Shah under Kubadcha.
 They wintered at Sang i Mohr and were joined by Kabad Khan in person.
 Muhammad Shah submitted and was detained at Kunduz for two years.
 After that fortune turned against Kabad Khan.
-Throwing off his allegiance to Kabul when Timur Shah Durrani was marching against Sindh and Kashmir, Mizrab Bi, grandson of Muhammad Bi (the old Chief of Kunduz) united with the Chief of Kubab to attack Kabad Khan, seized him and gave him to Mir Muhammad Shah, who put him to death to avenge his father Mir Muhammad Shah.
+Throwing off his allegiance to Kabul when Timur Shah Durrani was marching against Sindh and Kashmir, Mizrab Bi, grandson of Muhammad Bi (the old chief of Kunduz) united with the chief of Kubab to attack Kabad Khan, seized him and gave him to Mir Muhammad Shah, who put him to death to avenge his father Mir Muhammad Shah.
 He returned to Badakhshan to find throne occupied by Bahadur Shah, son of a former Chief who had taken Faizabad during the captivity of Mir Muhammad Shah in Kunduz.
 Bahadur Shah was deposed and the rightful owner recovered the throne.
 Fortune frowned again on Mir Muhammad Shah.
 Bahadur Shah obtained aid of the Mir of Shighnan and took Fayzabad.
 Mir Muhammad Shah fled to Chiab.
 In two years, Bahadur Shah was put to death by an agent of the Shighnan Chief named Bahadur, who took the throne.
 Muhammad Shah repeatedly attempted to expel him.
 But aid was refused him by the Shighnan Chief and Kurghan Tappa.
 He regained the throne on the assassination of Bahadur by his servant.
 The late usurper's ministers were all killed.

-Immediately Mir Muhammad Shah was engaged in hostilities with Jalal ud din Chief of Shighnan, who rebelled and held out in the fort till Mir Muhammad Shah invested it and he submitted.
-By clemency of the victor he was reinstated as Chief of Fayzabad.
+Immediately Mir Muhammad Shah was engaged in hostilities with Jalal ud din Chief of Shighnan, who rebelled and held out in the fort till Mir Muhammad Shah captured it and he submitted.
+By clemency of the victor he was reinstated as chief of Fayzabad.
 In same year Shah Abul Faiz, son of Shah Shuja of Ragh, rebelled against Mir Muhammad Shah and was vanquished.
 The territory of Mir Muhammad Shah was divided as follows: Iskashim was given to Mir Khan; Rushan to Shah Wali and Warduj to Mahmud Khan, brother of Mir Ahmad Beg Kataghan.
 Mir Muhammad Shah also built a new fort named Sarai Bahadur.